You Can Consciously Change Your Corporate Culture

-There are three major steps involved in changing an organization's culture.
+Three major steps are involved in changing an organization's culture.

-- Once you understand your current organizational culture, your organization must then decide where it wants to go, define its strategic direction, and decide what the organizational culture should look like to support this success.
-What vision does the organization have for its future and how must the culture change to support the accomplishment of that vision?
+- Decide where your organization wants to go, define its strategic direction, and decide what the organizational culture should look like.
+What vision does the organization have for its future, and how must the culture change to accomplish that vision?

-- Finally, the individuals in the organization must decide to change their behavior to create the desired organizational culture.
+- The individuals in the organization must decide to change their behavior to create the desired organizational culture.
 This is the hardest step in culture change.

 Plan the Desired Organizational Culture

-Mission, vision, and values: to provide a framework for the assessment and evaluation of the current organizational culture, your organization needs to develop a picture of its desired future.
-What does the organization want to create for the future?
+Develop a picture of your organization's desired future.
+What does the organization want to create?
 How will this benefit your employees and the organization's other stakeholders?

 - What are the five most important values you would like to see represented in your organizational culture?

 - Are these values compatible with your current organizational culture?
 Do they exist now?
 If not, why not?
-If they are so important, why are you not attaining these values?
+If they are so important, why aren't you attaining these values?

-- Are your mission and vision clearly articulated and disseminated so that employees can attain a clear understanding of the organization's direction and where they fit within it?
+- Are your mission, vision, and values clearly articulated and disseminated so that employees have a clear understanding of the organization's direction and where they fit within it?